-Despite all those uses, asbestos remains a danger to human health, causing crippling diseases like asbestosis, mesothelioma and lung cancer.
+Despite all the efforts to use asbestos safely, it remains a danger to human health, causing crippling diseases such as asbestosis, mesothelioma cancer, and lung cancer.

-Asbestos occurs naturally in large deposits on every continent in the world.
-Archeologists uncovenred asbestos fibers in debris dating back to the Stone Age, some 750,000 years ago.
-It is believed that as early as 4000 BC, asbestos’ long hair-like fibers were used for wicks in lamps and candles.
+Asbestos occurs naturally on every continent in the world.
+Archeologists uncovered asbestos fibers in debris dating back to the Stone Age, some 750,000 years ago.
+It is believed that as early as 4000 B.C., asbestos’ long hair-like fibers were used for wicks in lamps and candles.

-Others believe that the word’s origin can be traced back to a Latin idiom, amiantus, meaning unsoiled, or unpolluted, since the ancient Romans were said to have woven asbestos fibers into a cloth-like material that was then sewn into table cloths and napkins.
+Others believe that the word’s origin can be traced back to a Latin idiom, amiantus, meaning unsoiled, or unpolluted, because the ancient Romans were said to have woven asbestos fibers into a cloth-like material that was then sewn into tablecloths and napkins.
 These cloths were purportedly cleaned by throwing them into a blistering fire, from which they came out miraculously unharmed and essentially whiter than when they went in.

 While Greeks and Romans exploited the unique properties of asbestos, they also documented its harmful effects on those who mined the silken material from ancient stone quarries.
 Greek geographer Strabo noted a “sickness of the lungs” in slaves who wove asbestos into cloth.
 Roman historian, naturalist and philosopher, Pliny the Elder, wrote of the “disease of slaves,” and actually described the use of a thin membrane from the bladder of a goat or lamb used by the slave miners as an early respirator in an attempt to protect them from inhaling the harmful asbestos fibers as they labored.

-Around 755 AD, King Charlemagne of France ordered a tablecloth made of asbestos to prevent it from burning during the accidental fires that frequently occurred during feasts and celebrations.
+Around 755, King Charlemagne of France had a tablecloth made of asbestos to prevent it from burning during the accidental fires that frequently occurred during feasts and celebrations.
 Like the ancient Greeks, he also wrapped the bodies of his dead generals in asbestos shrouds.
-By the end of the first millennium, cremation cloths, mats and wicks for temple lamps were fashioned from chrysotile asbestos, from Cyprus, and tremolite asbestos, from northern Italy.
+By the end of the first millennium, cremation cloths, mats and wicks for temple lamps were fashioned from chrysotile asbestos from Cyprus and tremolite asbestos from northern Italy.

 Chrysotile asbestos was mined during the reign of Peter the Great, Russia’s tsar from 1682 to 1725.
 A purse made of fireproof asbestos, now part of London’s Natural History Museum collection, was brought to England by Benjamin Franklin during his first visit there as a young man in 1725.
 Paper made from asbestos was discovered in Italy in the early 1700s.
 By the 1800s, the Italian government was utilizing asbestos fibers in its bank notes.
 The Parisian Fire Brigade in the mid-1850s wore jackets and helmets made from asbestos.

-Despite earlier uses of asbestos products, they were mostly novelties.
-Asbestos manufacturing was not a flourishing industry.
-It wasn’t until the late 1800s, at the start of the Industrial Revolution, that asbestos mining sustained strong and steady growth.
+Asbestos manufacturing was not a flourishing industry until the late 1800s, when the start of the Industrial Revolution helped sustain strong and steady growth of the industry.
 That’s when the practical and commercial uses of asbestos, with its myriad applications, became widespread.
-As the mining and manufacturing of asbestos exploded, so did its poisonous health effects on those who mined and refined the mineral, as well as those who used it.
+As the mining and manufacturing of asbestos exploded, so did its dangerous health effects on those who mined and refined the mineral, as well as those who worked with it.

-Its resistance to chemicals, water and electricity made it an excellent insulator for the steam engines, turbines, boilers, ovens and electrical generators that powered the New Age.
+Asbestos’ resistance to chemicals, heat, water and electricity made it an excellent insulator for the steam engines, turbines, boilers, ovens and electrical generators that powered the Industrial Revolution.
 The malleable properties of asbestos made it an important building, binding and strengthening commodity.

 In the early part of the 19th century, crocidolite (blue asbestos) had already been found in Free State, Africa.
 In 1876, chrysotile (white asbestos) was discovered in the Thetford Township, in southeastern Quebec.
 Shortly afterward, Canadians established the world’s first commercial asbestos mines.
 They joined Russia in excavating the soft, fibrous form of the mineral, which is found in more than 95 percent of all asbestos products.

 The early 1870s also saw the founding of large asbestos industries in Scotland, Germany and England.
 Italy had been mining tremolite asbestos for decades.
 Australians began mining asbestos in Jones Creek, New South Wales, in the 1880s.
 By the early 1900s, anthophyllite asbestos was mined in Finland.
-Amosite (brown asbestos) was discovered in Transvaal, South Africa; while chrysotile from the mines of Swaziland and Zimbabwe was mined and marketed around the world.
+Amosite (brown asbestos) was discovered in Transvaal, South Africa.
+Chrysotile from the mines of Swaziland and Zimbabwe was mined and marketed around the world.

 Before the late 1800s, asbestos mining was not mechanized.
 The heavy work of chipping away rock and extracting the asbestos for further processing was performed manually.
 Horses and drays were utilized for transporting the mined product.
 But once the commercial applications for asbestos were realized and demand grew, asbestos mining became industrialized.
 Its manpower multiplied by steam-driven machinery and new mining methods.

 The uses of asbestos expanded just as rapidly as its manufacture.
-In 1858, 21-year-old Henry Ward Johns founded the H.W.
-Johns Manufacturing Company in lower Manhattan, selling a new, fireproof roofing material made of burlap, asbestos, tar and other ingredients.
+Henry Ward Johns in 1858 founded the H.W.
+Johns Manufacturing Company in lower Manhattan when he was 21.
+He sold new, fireproof roofing material made of burlap, asbestos, tar and other ingredients.
 The anthophyllite asbestos he used came from a quarry in nearby Staten Island.
 For the next 40 years, before he died from “dust phthisis pneumonitis,” believed to be asbestosis, Johns greatly expanded the number of asbestos applications.
 His firm merged with the Manville Covering Company in 1901.
 Johns Manville became the largest manufacturing enterprise that used asbestos in the U.S.

-In 1896, the first asbestos brake linings for new horseless carriages were made by the Ferodo company in England.
+In 1896, the first asbestos brake linings for new horseless carriages were made by Ferodo, a British company.
 Three years later, in Germany, the first patent was issued for the manufacture of asbestos cement sheets.
-High pressure asbestos gaskets were turned out in 1900 by Klinger in Austria.
+High-pressure asbestos gaskets were turned out in 1900 by Klinger in Austria.
 The first asbestos pipes were developed in Italy in 1913.

 As early as 1897, an Austrian doctor attributed pulmonary troubles in one of his patients to the inhalation of asbestos dust.
 An 1898 report regarding the asbestos manufacturing process in England, where factories had been routinely inspected since 1833 to protect the health and safety of workers, cited “widespread damage and injury of the lungs, due to the dusty surrounding of the asbestos mill.”